 This dynamic workshop will provide both new and experienced farmers with a concise yet comprehensive tutorial on the critical aspects of running a farm business.
 The workshop is being sponsored and moderated by Virginia Foodshed Capital, a statewide non-profit formerly known as Slow Money Virginia and dedicated to the financial needs of our local farming community.

 The workshop will be comprised of several modules, each conducted by a farmer, or a person with knowledge of farming.
 Resi Connell, VABF board member and founder of LOCAL STEW U, will tackle the all-important aspect of marketing your business.
 Maggy Gregory, who runs Gregory Family Farms with her husband and practices law in Chatham, will provide an overview of the most common legal questions and scenarios that independent, CSA and direct-marketing farms have during the first ten years of their operation.
-We will also have a financial module led by farmers who have developed an expertise in bookkeeping and cash flow analysis.
+Heather Coiner from Little Hat Creek Farm will present on the importance of staying on top of your farm’s cash flow, with a tutorial on how best to calculate it.
+Erica Hellen from Free Union Grass Farm will provide real-life advice on marketing, social media, and borrowing money.
 Michael Reilly will also talk about how to make your business credit worthy and access the capital you need to grow and improve your business.
 Included in this discussion will be how to present and promote your business using technical tools like PowerPoint, as the power of your voice to tell your story.
 The workshop will provide ample opportunity for individual participants to receive one-on-one training in as many of the modules as they’d like.
 Please bring a laptop if you can, and come prepared to do some work and make your farm business shine!